 Once the type has been selected and you have added the configuration you want, click Submit and you will see that the field has been added to the form designer.

 To edit a field that has already been added to the form, click the little cog icon next to the field to open the dialog.
 To delete a field or a group, click the recycle bin icon.

 Structure your form

 Once you've added a few fields to your form, you might want to change the order of questions.
 This can be done by clicking Reorder in the top-right corner of the form designer.

-When reordering your form, you can drag and drop the fields to make it look like you want.
+When reordering your form, you can drag and drop the fields to make it look the way you want.
 Click I am done reordering to get back to the form designer.

 Saving the form

 Once you are satisfied with the form, you can save the design by clicking the save button in the toolbar

 Adding the form to the Umbraco site

 Navigate to the Content section of the Umbraco Backoffice and select the content page where you want to insert the form.
 The page you choose should either have an RTE field, a Grid Editor, or a form picker all of which you can add in the Settings section under Document Types.